jqcorreia/tudo/README.md

 - [x] Proper XDG standard support for XDG_DATA_DIRS regarding applications and icons
 - [x] Implement component focus.
 - [x] UI reset after soft-close.
+- [x] Implement workspaces!
+Good enoug progress for now.
+- [ ] !
+Implement tray!
+DBus is a mess, but a useful mess...
 - [ ] !
 Standardize button state.
 - [ ] !
 Make LayoutManager implement UIComponent so it can be called directly to update and draw
 - [ ] Get system default font and use it as a best effort font in case requested font doesn't exist